ansible/ansible/docs/docsite/rst/user_guide/playbooks_intro.rst

 taken out of the rotation for the entire playbook.
 If things fail, simply correct the playbook file and rerun.

 The goal of each task is to execute a module, with very specific arguments.
-Variables, as mentioned above, can be used in arguments to modules.
+Variables can be used in arguments to modules.

 Modules should be idempotent, that is, running a module multiple times in a sequence should have the same effect as running it just once.
 One